Mansa Musa: Historical sources

-Lineage and accession to the throne
+Lineage

-Musa's father was named Faga Leye and his mother may have been named Kanku.
+According to Djibril Tamsir Niane, Musa's father was named Faga Leye and his mother may have been named Kanku.
 Faga Leye was the son of Abu Bakr, a brother of Sunjata, the first mansa of the Mali Empire.
+Ibn Khaldun does not mention Faga Leye, referring to Musa as Musa ibn Abu Bakr.
+This can be interpreted as either "Musa son of Abu Bakr" or "Musa descendant of Abu Bakr."
+It is implausible that Abu Bakr was Musa's father, due to the amount of time between Sunjata's reign and Musa's.

 Ibn Battuta, who visited Mali during the reign of Musa's brother Sulayman, said that Musa's grandfather was named Sariq Jata.
 Sariq Jata may be another name for Sunjata, who was actually Musa's great-uncle.
+This, along with Ibn Khaldun's use of the name 'Musa ibn Abu Bakr' prompted historian Francois-Xavier Fauvelle to propose that Musa was in fact the son of Abu Bakr I, a grandson of Sunjata through his daughter.
+Later attempts to erase this possibly illegitimate succession through the female line led to the confusion in the sources over Musa's parentage.
+Hostility towards Musa's branch of the Keita dynasty would also explain his relative absence from or scathing treatment by oral histories.

+Early life and accession to power

-The date of Musa's birth is unknown, but he still appeared to be a young man in 1324.
+The date of Musa's birth is unknown, but he appears to have been a young man in 1324.
 The Tarikh al-fattash claims that Musa accidentally killed Kanku at some point prior to his hajj.

 Musa ascended to power in the early 1300s under unclear circumstances.
 According to Musa's own account, his predecessor as Mansa of Mali, presumably Muhammad ibn Qu, launched two expeditions to explore the Atlantic Ocean (200 ships for the first exploratory mission and 2,000 ships for the second).
-The Mansa led the second expedition himself, and appointed Musa as his deputy to rule the empire until he returned.
+The Mansa led the second expedition himself and appointed Musa as his deputy to rule the empire until he returned.
 When he did not return, Musa was crowned as mansa himself, marking a transfer of the line of succession from the descendants of Sunjata to the descendants of his brother Abu Bakr.
 Some modern historians have cast doubt on Musa's version of events, suggesting he may have deposed his predecessor and devised the story about the voyage to explain how he took power.
 Nonetheless, the possibility of such a voyage has been taken seriously by several historians.

-According to the Tarikh al-Fattash, Musa had a wife named Inari Konte.
-Her jamu (clan name) Konte is shared with both Sunjata's mother Sogolon Konte and his arch-enemy Sumanguru Konte.